 They were taking a step up to me at that very moment.

 I thought I might kick the smallest and leap either into a small tree or get my back to a huge poplar tree just to have a chance.

 But then someone started bellowing.
 I looked up and there was my father, running at full-tilt toward these dogs, waving his arms.
 Confused, the dogs scattered and I was safe.
 If my dad had not seen me, I most likely would have been mauled that day.
 It was the day my father likely saved my life.
 He explained that yelling and charging a dog confused them.
 It’s a trick I’ve used several times since to back aggressive dogs down.

-My father passed away about four years ago and it has been an event mostly forgotten in the family since that time.
+My father passed away about 8 years ago and it has been an event mostly forgotten in the family since that time.
 But since it’s Father’s Day, I was thinking about him and what he did for me that day and so many days of my life.
 Without my father’s actions that day long ago, I would not be here.
 My daughter would not have been born.
-I wouldn’t have achieved many of the things I’ve done like writing a book or helping a few people along the way.
+I wouldn’t have achieved many of the things I’ve done like writing books or helping a few people along the way.
 Dad did a lot more for me over the years, too many to re-count here but I remember the day he literally saved my life.
 So many thanks to my father and all those who put in a good effort day after day for their families through thick and thin.